-Amalie Emmy Noether, one of the outstanding mathematicians of this century, was born in Erlangen, Germany in 1882.
+Amalie Emmy Noether, one of the outstanding mathematicians of the twentieth century, was born in Erlangen, Germany in 1882.
 She was the daughter of Max Noether (1844-1921), a distinguished mathematician at the University of Erlangen.
 Together with Paul Gordon (1837-1912), Emmy Noether's father strongly influenced her early education.
 She entered the University of Erlangen at the age of 18.
 Although women had been admitted to universities in England, France, and Italy for decades, there was great resistance to their presence at universities in Germany.
 Noether was one of only two women among the university's 986 students.
 After completing her doctorate under Gordon in 1907, she continued to do research at Erlangen, occasionally lecturing when her father was ill.

-Noether went to Göttingen to study in 1916.
-David Hilbert and Felix Klein tried unsuccessfully to secure her an appointment at Göttingen.
-Some of the faculty objected to women lecturers, saying, "What will our soldiers think when they return to the university and are expected to learn at the feet of a woman?"
+to the university and are expected to learn at the feet of a woman?"
 Hilbert, annoyed at the question, responded, "Meine Herren, I do not see that the sex of a candidate is an argument against her admission as a Privatdozent.
 After all, the Senate is not a bathhouse."
 At the end of World War I, attitudes changed and conditions greatly improved for women.
 After Noether passed her habilitation examination in 1919, she was given a title and was paid a small sum for her lectures.